-3. Reporting on approved costs
+5. Reporting on approved costs for all uncertainty mechanisms

-- 3.1 SONI must provide reports to the UR in such a format, and by such times as specified by the UR as part of its approval decision.
-Any detail requested will be proportional and necessary for the purposes of regulatory scrutiny and oversight. - 3.2 It is our intention to advise and agree reporting requirements with SONI on approval of any costs.
+- 5.1 SONI must provide reports to the UR in such a format, and by such times as specified by the UR as part of its approval decision.
+Any detail requested will be proportional and necessary for the purposes of regulatory scrutiny and oversight. - 5.2 It is our intention to advise and agree reporting requirements with SONI on approval of any costs.